 The radon sensor consists of a passive diffusion chamber, which allows air samples to flow into it.
 There is a photo diode located inside this chamber, which essentially counts the amount of "daughter" radon particles in the air sample.

 “New” air fills the passive diffusion chamber sensor in about 30-45 minutes.
 The sensor itself (photo diode inside) counts events continuously and it keeps a ledger of these counts on an hourly basis.
 In order to calculate the actual radon concentration, there is quite a lot of maths involved.
-A new calculation is ran every hour and involves the counts for the past 24 hours.
-So every hour there is a new update to a 24-hours average.
+A new calculation runs every hour and includes the counts for the past 24 hours, therefore, every hour there is a new update to a 24-hour average.

 This same radon sensor is in any of our products that measures radon, i.e. the Home, Wave and Wave Plus.
-The Corentium Pro (our AARST-NRPP certified device) even has the same sensor, except there are four of the same sensor inside.
+The Corentium Pro (our AARST-NRPP, NRSB & C-NRPP certified device) even has the same sensor, except there are four of the same sensor inside.

 How radon is measured